rousso1/scss-root-selectors/README.md

 ```

 ---
 Will yield the following (desired) CSS.
-Note: there is no space.
+Note: there is no space in `.special.comp-root-selector`.
 ```css
 .comp-root-selector > .child > .another-child {
   color: blue;